Wooden Ships Comments on this Laurent Giles Bermudan sloop

 Transom hung rudder recently rebuilt.

-Fractional bermudan sloop rig on a keel stepped 1997 Selden alloy spar with a varnished spruce slab reefing boom.
+Fractional bermudan sloop rig on a deck stepped 1997 Selden alloy spar with a varnished spruce slab reefing boom.

 Stainless steel standing rigging all replaced in 2005.